 Expand your career opportunities by adding a second major to your degree.
 Options include Journalism, Creative Writing, Public Communication or Social & Political Sciences.
 An Honours year is also available for outstanding students who want to prepare for higher degree research.

-Graduates work as social media coordinators, communication officers, digital campaign managers, UX/UI designers, digital content producers and prototype designers.
+Graduates work as social media coordinators, communication officers, digital campaign managers, UX/UI designers, digital content producers, growth marketers and prototype designers.

 What the students say